 How does Kirby, a sugary ‘for babies’ series, endure so much with a teenager like me?
 In my case, someone who didn’t grow up with it?
 For me, the escapism.
 Sometimes it’s a nice break to dive into a fictional world that needs no reason for it’s relentless cheer, or to make sense.
 A game like Epic Yarn is so set on making you relax and feel it’s warm nostalgia, against all odds and without forcing it, that I have to pay respect.
 “Staff Credits” demonstrates more than any Kirby music, and not many songs give me such inner peace in general.
 It was enough for me to get the game used for my old Wii! (“Cool Cave” helped.)

 I heard “Credits” at a low point, where I realized those ‘it will be okay!!!’ songs were over-assuming and even ‘good news if you reblog’ posts weren’t working.
 So, when THAT melody hit (0:37), so elusive but so knowing and ever-fulfilled, it was like the moon lit a cave.
 It doesn’t assume or promise too much but I preferred this.
 Nothing but one of the warmest, most loving pianos to grace a video game, with high notes nothing short of precious.
 It’s a carefree feeling unique to happy childhood activities, but it fell asleep on itself and flew to space.
-The playground became a refuge.
-I’d put this on to fill the miserable silence or wind down before bed; just a good energy to put out there at any time.
+The playground becomes a refuge.
+I’d put this on to fill the miserable silence or wind down before bed; it was just a good energy to put out there at any time.
 The definition of ‘sweet dreams’ in song.

 Tomita knew his stuff when matching Yarn’s ’storybook’ theme, because “Credits” gets me reminiscing without coming from my past.
 After all, it’s the exact kind of ‘haunting credits theme’ feeling that would catch my ears all those years ago.
 I’m looking out the car window in awe, the moon’s peaking in on the night before a holiday.
-These moments where I felt comfortable with unknown things and realized the beauty around me.
+These moments where I felt comfortable with unknown things and noticed the beauty around me.
 Not everyday that music does this to me.

 See also: Milky Way Wishes